RobertoPrevato/jQuery-KingTable/README.md

 * normal

 ### Fixed mode
-A fixed table is one displaying a collection that doesn't require server pagination, but may still benefit from client side pagination.
+A fixed table is displaying a collection that doesn't require server side pagination, but may still benefit from client side pagination.
 When working on applications, it commonly happens to deal with collections that are not meant to grow over time, and they have a small size.
 For example, a table of *categories* in a e-commerce website to sell clothes, or a table of *user roles* in most applications.
 In these cases, it makes sense to return whole collections to the client.